fabiosenracorrea/Trybe/08_HIGHER_ORDER_FUNCTIONS/8.3_reduce/readme.md

 Dada uma matriz de matrizes, transforme em uma única matriz.
 (flatter a matrix and return it)

--> Gotta remember that each reduce iteration checks an entire array.
-Then, a forEach inside the reduce does the trick.
-[Check it out here](./exercises/exercise1.js)
+-> 3 solutions were presented, using a forEach, the array method .concat and the spread operator [Check it out here](./exercises/exercise1.js)

 #### Exercise 2